 cache-control – "no-cache, no-store, max-age=0, must-revalidate"pragma – "no-cache"To check Dateio’s API availability you can use the following request:

 You will get url from Dateio.
 Not stated for security reasons.
 Health-check is available for both UAT and PROD environments.
-HTTP status 200 means Dateio Platform API is available.
+HTTP status 200 means Dateio BE is available.

 You can also use https://status.dateio.eu to check API and SFTP availability.